 These are just a few problems common among businesses big and small.
 Other areas to monitor include intellectual property issues and keeping up with legal formalities (annual meetings, minutes, etc.).

-Powers & Neal helps clients in each of these areas and many more, with the objective of mitigating our clients’ legal costs.
+Neal Law Firm helps clients in each of these areas and many more, with the objective of mitigating our clients’ legal costs.
 Please call us at 480-699-7992 to discuss how we can help you and your business.